-During a deferment, the federal government pays the interest on subsidized federal student loans, but not on unsubsidized loans.
+During a deferment, the federal government pays the interest on a subsidized loan, but not on an unsubsidized loan.
 During a forbearance, the federal government does not pay the interest on either subsidized or unsubsidized federal student loans.

-During a deferment or forbearance, the borrower remains responsible for the interest on private student loans.
+During a deferment or forbearance, the borrower remains responsible for the interest on a private student loan.

 Some private student loans offer a partial forbearance during which the borrower makes interest-only payments.
 This prevents the loan balance from increasing.

 If the interest is not paid as it accrues, it will be capitalized by adding it to the loan balance.
 On federal student loans, the interest is added to the loan balance at the end of the deferment or forbearance period.
 On private student loans, the interest may be capitalized more frequently.

 Types of Deferments and Forbearances

 There are several different types of deferments and forbearances.

 Deferments include the in-school and grace period deferments, a graduate fellowship deferment, a rehabilitation training program deferment, the unemployment deferment, the economic hardship deferment, the cancer treatment deferment, the military service deferment and the post-active duty student loan deferment.
 The graduate fellowship deferment is not available during medical or dental internships or residencies.